 The purpose of our weekly peer recovery group is for individuals affected by addiction to share their experiences about what has helped them on their journey, and provide a safe and aware environment for those seeking help to ask questions, free from stigma or discrimination.

 Each week, our meeting focuses on a different topic.
 There will be an educational component followed by discussion.
 Those in attendance are welcome to ask questions or provide suggestions based on their personal experience.
 All People All Pathways is meant to create a safe space and what is shared with the group is kept confidential out of respect for participants and their stories.

-The Staff/Faculty online group will start on Wednesday, July 22 and will take place on Wednesdays from 1:30 – 3:00pm on Zoom.
+The Staff/Faculty online group takes place on Wednesdays from 1:30 – 3:00pm on Zoom.
 Fee free to join later than 1:30pm and leave earlier than 3:00pm, if you need to.
 You will be welcome regardless what time you join or leave the meeting.
 Our group is inclusive of all individuals in or seeking recovery from all forms of addiction, their families, allies, and professionals.
 All are welcome to attend our meetings.

 To Join the Zoom Meetings

 Meeting link: Join now!

 Meeting ID: 993 9326 6953

 For more information, please contact Dillon Brady, Manager Student Conduct and Harm Reduction, in the Office of Student Affairs (extension 1290).